 CAVES stands for Cooperative Adventure for Valuing and Exercising human behaviour and performance Skills.
 The three-week course prepares astronauts to work safely and effectively in multicultural teams in an environment where safety is critical – in caves.

-The cave environment provides many space-relevant conditions, including isolation from the outside world, confinement, minimal privacy, technical challenges, and limited equipment and supplies for hygiene and comfort, and the constant presence of risk.
+The cave environment provides many space-relevant conditions, including isolation from the outside world, lack of diurnal cycles, confinement, minimal privacy, technical challenges, limited equipment and supplies for hygiene and comfort, and the constant presence of risk.

 Behavioural activities are woven into the course to foster effective communication, decision-making, problem-solving, leadership and team dynamics.
 The daily routine is organised around timelines and activity lists.
 Each day, the crew explores a new part of the cave where they face many challenges to apply their new caving skills.

 An important element of the expedition is the daily debriefing, which reflects on the successes and errors of the day.
 The team considers how to improve by learning from mistakes, reapplying successful strategies, and reflects on similarities with spaceflight experiences.
 Learning is enhanced by the presence of experienced astronauts, who share their valuable flight experience with the rookies.

 During six editions of CAVES, from 2011 to 2019, 34 astronauts from six different space agencies (ESA, NASA, Japan's JAXA, Russia's Roscosmos, the Canadationa Space Agency and China's CNSA) have taken part in the training.
 The CAVES training programme has been recognised by all participant astronauts and, in particular, by those who have travelled to space, as one of the best space analogue experiences on Earth.